Brookfield Files 2025 Annual Report and Completes Corporate Simplification

 About BBUC

-Brookfield Business Corporation operates as an investment vehicle to own and operate services and operations on a global basis and as an alternative vehicle for investors who prefer investing in the Company’s operations through a corporate structure.
+Brookfield Business Holdings Corporation, formerly Brookfield Business Corporation, operates as an investment vehicle to own and operate services and operations on a global basis and as an alternative vehicle for investors who prefer investing in the Company’s operations through a corporate structure.
 Its services focus on providing end-to-end solutions to customers in both the public and private sector in each of the sectors served.
 Its services include a cloud-based, software-as-a-service (SaaS) solution to dealerships and original equipment manufacturers (OEMs) across automotive and related industries in the United States; operation of approximately 38 private hospitals in Australia; private sanitation services, including collection, treatment and distribution of water and wastewater to a broad range of residential and governmental customers in Brazil; and global construction services with a focus on large scale and complex landmark buildings and social infrastructure.

 About the author